I use a range of methods to evaluate the opinions, attitudes and behaviour of customers at scale

 - Product perception / UX

-The outputs include brand mapping, brand dynamics pyramid and key driver analysis to visually demonstrate the position of the brand.
+The outputs include mapping, pyramids and key driver analysis to visually demonstrate the position of the brand/product.

 UX measurement at scale is possible using surveys or by unmoderated user testing.
 Users are often given specific tasks to complete and feedback quantitatively using these following scoring methods:

 - Expectation Pointing to determine how difficult users expect tasks to be